google-marketing-solutions/product-return-predictor/README.md

 #**The following steps are implemented for training pipeline:**

-- **Step 5**: Data Processing and Feature Engineering for training pipeline(`data_processing_feature_engineering`) This step is where your raw data gets transformed into a format suitable for machine learning.
+- **Step 5**: Data Processing and Feature Engineering for training pipeline(`data_processing_feature_engineering`)
+  This step is where your raw data gets transformed into a format suitable for machine learning.
 It involves several critical sub-steps, including data cleaning, feature creation (if using GA4 data), and preparing the data for model training or prediction.
   The `data_processing_feature_engineering` method handles the heavy lifting of preparing your data.
 It intelligently adapts its process based on whether you're using Google Analytics 4 (GA4) data as your source or providing your own preprocessed data.

   The `data_processing_feature_engineering` method orchestrates the following:

     - **Determining Data Source**: It checks the `use_ga4_data_for_feature_engineering parameter` (defined in the previous step).
 This flag dictates whether the pipeline will query GA4 raw data or use a pre-existing table you've provided.

     - **Data Ingestion and Feature Creation (If using GA4 Data)**: If `use_ga4_data_for_feature_engineering` is True, the pipeline connects to your specified GA4 BigQuery project and dataset.
 It executes a series of BigQuery SQL queries (defined in `constant.GA4_DATA_PIPELINE_QUERY_TEMPLATES`) to extract relevant transaction data and engineer features directly within BigQuery.
 This includes calculating metrics like `refund_value`, `refund_flag`, and `refund_proportion`.
 It also segregates the data into two main categories:` _ml_ready_data_for_existing_customers` and `_ml_ready_data_for_first_time_purchase`, which are then further processed.

     - **Data Cleaning and Preprocessing**: The extracted data is then loaded into Pandas DataFrames.
 A comprehensive data cleaning process is applied, which includes:
         - **Type Conversion**: Ensuring columns have the correct data types (e.g., string, numeric, date).
         - **Missing Value Imputation**: Filling missing string values with `'unknown'` and numeric values with 0.
         - **Invalid Data Removal (for Training)**: If you are running the training pipeline, rows and columns with a high proportion of invalid or zero values are identified and potentially removed based on thresholds (invalid_value_threshold_for_row_removal and invalid_value_threshold_for_column_removal).
 This step is skipped during the prediction pipeline to avoid altering the data structure unexpectedly.
     - **Feature Selection**: A feature selection pipeline is applied to identify and retain the most relevant features for modeling based on their correlation with target variables.
 This pipeline is trained during the training phase and then saved to Google Cloud Storage for consistent use during prediction.

     - **Data Transformation (Scaling and Resampling)**: Features are scaled (e.g., using `MinMaxScaler`) to normalize their ranges, which can improve model performance.
 If there's a significant imbalance in your target variable (e.g., very few refunds), data resampling techniques may be applied to balance the classes.
 This data processing pipeline is also trained and saved for reusability.

     - **Train/Test Split**: For the training pipeline, the data is split into training and testing sets based on your specified `train_test_split_test_size_proportion` and `transaction_date_col` (for chronological splitting).
 This ensures your model is evaluated on unseen data.
     - The processed, ML-ready data for both existing and first-time customers is then saved back to BigQuery in your specified dataset_id.

     - **Handling User-Provided Preprocessed Data (If not using GA4 Data)**: If `use_ga4_data_for_feature_engineering` is False, the solution assumes you've already performed the initial data preparation and provides an ML-ready table.
 It uses a BigQuery SQL query to read your `ml_training_table_name` (or `ml_prediction_table_name`) and prepares it by creating a train_test split column based on the `transaction_id_col` and `train_test_split_test_size_proportion`.
 This data is then saved as ML-ready tables in BigQuery.

     For this step, you'll explicitly provide values for the following parameters when calling the function:

     - `data_pipeline_type`: This crucial parameter tells the pipeline whether it's preparing data for model training or generating predictions.
-        - Accepted Values:

       - `constant.DataPipelineType.TRAINING`: Select this when you are training a new model.
 The pipeline will perform data cleaning, feature engineering, and split data into training and testing sets.
 It will also train and save the data preprocessing and feature selection pipelines to Google Cloud Storage.
       - `constant.DataPipelineType.PREDICTION`: Choose this when you want to generate predictions using a pre-trained model.
-The pipeline will load the saved preprocessing and feature selection pipelines from Cloud Storage and apply them to your new data, without splitting into train/test sets.
+The pipeline will load the saved preprocessing and feature selection pipelines from Cloud Storage and apply them to your new data.
-        - How to Provide: Directly use `constant.DataPipelineType.TRAINING` or`constant.DataPipelineType.PREDICTION`.
+      - How to Provide: Directly use `constant.DataPipelineType.TRAINING` or `constant.DataPipelineType.PREDICTION`.

-    - `recency_of_transaction_for_prediction_in_days`(**prediction pipeline only parameter**): An integer representing the number of past days to include transactions for prediction purposes.
+    - `recency_of_transaction_for_prediction_in_days`(**prediction pipeline
+      only parameter**): An integer representing the number of past days to include transactions for prediction purposes.
 This helps focus the prediction on recent customer activity.
 How to Provide: An integer value (e.g., 2).
         - Note: This should be provided during Step 3.
 There's no need to provide value for this parameter in the training pipeline.

     - `return_policy_window_in_days`: An integer indicating your product return policy window in days.
 This is used to define the timeframe within which a return is considered valid for labeling purposes in the training data.
 An integer value (e.g., 30).
         - Note: This should be provided during Step 3.

     - `recency_of_data_in_days`: An integer specifying the number of historical days of data to consider for model training.
 This helps define the scope of your training dataset.
 How to Provide: An integer value (e.g., 1800 for approximately 5 years).
         - Note: This should be provided during Step 3.

     **Important Considerations:**

-  - **Pre-defined Parameters**: This step heavily relies on the parameters you've set up in the initial configuration (e.g., ga4_project_id, project_id, dataset_id, gcp_bucket_name, `use_ga4_data_for_feature_engineering`, `transaction_date_col`, etc.).
+  - **Pre-defined Parameters**: This step heavily relies on the parameters you've set up in the initial configuration (e.g., ga4_project_id, `use_ga4_data_for_feature_engineering`, `transaction_date_col`, etc.).
     Ensure those are correctly defined before running this step.

   - **Data Availability**: Make sure your GA4 data (if `use_ga4_data_for_feature_engineering` is True) or your ml_training_table_name/ml_prediction_table_name (if `use_ga4_data_for_feature_engineering` is False) are accessible in BigQuery.

   - **If you have done feature engineering yourself without using the ga4 data export directly**:
       - You will still need to run the following code to prep your dataset for modeling However, all the data cleaning, validation, feature engineering, data scaling steps will be skipped.
-      - Also, make use you turn **`use_ga4_data_for_feature_engineering`** to False, and make sure set the values for the following parameters when creating **ProductReturnPredictor** instance:

           - `ml_training_table_name` (**needed for both training & prediction pipelines**)
           - `ml_prediction_table_name` (**prediction pipeline only parameter**)
           - `transaction_date_col`
           - `transaction_id_col`
-          - `refund_value_col`
           - `refund_flag_col`
           - `refund_proportion_col`
   - **If you decide to rely on the solution to do feature engineering for you**, then make sure to turn **`use_ga4_data_for_feature_engineering`** to True.
     In this case there's no need to specify the parameters listed above.
     By understanding this step, you'll have a clear picture of how your raw data evolves into the clean, transformed, and ML-ready format necessary for building powerful prediction models!

 - **Step 6**: Model Training, Evaluation, and Prediction (model_training_pipeline_evaluation_and_prediction):